MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/feature-updates-and-feature-releases.md

 ## Introducing feature updates

-To ensure we're meeting those needs, Microsoft will bundle new feature experiences for SharePoint Server Subscription Edition together in **Feature Updates**, so that they can be introduced on a predictable schedule. **Feature Updates** will be introduced twice a year, once in the spring and once in the autumn.
+To ensure we're meeting those needs, Microsoft will bundle new feature experiences for SharePoint Server Subscription Edition together in **Feature Updates** so that they can be introduced on a predictable schedule. **Feature Updates** will be introduced twice a year, once in the spring and once in the autumn.
 Feature updates will be incorporated into the monthly **Public Updates**, alongside the typical security and quality updates that customers are used to.
 Once a new **Feature Update** is released, it will be included in all **Public Updates** going forward.

 Feature Updates will be named based on the calendar year and which half of the year they were released.
 For example, the feature update released in the autumn of calendar year 2022 is called **SharePoint Server Subscription Edition Version 22H2**.
 A feature update released in the spring of calendar year 2023 is called **SharePoint Server Subscription Edition Version 23H1**.